 Discussion: None.
+NEED TO ADD A BLABLA field in B7 of the TWT Information field format (and to find a name for it).

 27.7.3.4 Negotiation of wake TBTT and listen interval

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 3240):